 One Liner Review:

 Both Vice and The Big Short act as if they are documentaries.
-They clearly are not in this genre, yet they take on a form as if they were, using voice over, freeze frame, out of order storytelling, and lots of stopping to explain things to the audience.
-Both movies strive to explain to the audience exactly how things work.
-And you would think that would be a good thing.
+They clearly are not, yet they take on a form as if they are playing by the same set of rules that documentaries use, including such things as voice over, freeze frame, out of order storytelling, and lots of stopping to explain things to the audience.
+Both movies strive to explain to the audience exactly how things work or worked at the time.
+And you would think that this would be a good thing.
 But the problem is, if you need to freeze the screen to explain exactly what something means or how it works, then maybe it’s a little too complicated to begin with.
+And if you have to do this repeatedly throughout the film, then maybe you’re not considering all your options.
 Maybe there are easier ways to present it.
 You know the line “show don’t tell?”
-We’ll, these movies tell when they should be showing.
+Well, these movies tell when they should be showing.

 With McKay’s first movie, the Big Short, it was an understandably complicated subject matter.
 It would have been nice to see him find a Lehman’s terms kind of way of presenting it to the audience, but the fact that he didn’t just speaks to how tough the material was to understand.
 With Vice, however, there is no excuse.
 This is a story about a person, not a system.
 It should have been a narrative.
 Instead, just like the Big Short, the movie is all over the place.
 McKay probably feels like he is using all the tools available to him to tell this story in whatever way he can think of, but the truth is that by using son many different techniques, things just seem more chaotic and hard to follow.